CTS Corporation (CTS): History, Ownership, Mission, How It Works & Makes Money

 Official mission statement

-CTS aims to be a leading provider of sensing and motion devices as well as connectivity components, enabling an intelligent and seamless world.
-This statement clearly outlines its market position and the technological future it strives to build.
+• Our Vision: We aim to be a leading provider of sensing and motion devices as well as connectivity components, enabling an intelligent and seamless world.

 CTS Corporation (CTS) How It Works